FrameworkComputer/dri_prime1-detection/README.md

 # dri_prime1-detection and Steam game setup instructions
-Simple script to make verify if desired applications are running with discrete graphics
+Simple script to verify if desired applications are running with discrete graphics

 ## No Processes using discrete graphics, returns as empty.